d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 *	SIGSTOP (19): pause a process
 *	SIGCONT (18): resume a process
 *	…

+?> <i class="fa-solid fa-circle-info"></i> Killall can be used when you want to kill multiple processes with commands with the same name. `killall -9 vim` would kill all processes which run the command vim.
 ?> <i class="fa-solid fa-circle-info"></i> Processes are unable to ignore the signals SIGKILL and SIGSTOP.
 For even more info about the signals use man 7 signal.
 When multiple signal numbers are listed, use the middle one.

 With the nice command, a process can start with a given nice-value or priority.
 This value gives the process priority to use the CPU. -20 is the best or highest nice-value and 19 the worst or lowest.
 A normal user can only use a positive value from 0 till 19.